 Teaching and learning methods

 This module involves an independent project.
-Learning in relation to subject matter and research methods (practical and theoretical) will be project-specific.
-You will have a designated supervisor or supervisory team, who will have suitable academic and professional expertise.
+Learning in relation to subject topic and research methods (practical and theoretical) will be project-specific.
+You will have a designated seminar lead who will also be your project supervisor who will have suitable academic and professional expertise.

 Resources & Reading list